Community-led development "The Apache Way"

 The MUST requirements are the necessary rules that ensure Apache projects operate as the ASF expects.
 Apache projects must adhere in full to any MUST rules in.
 However, projects have full flexibility in all other areas.
 Should a project find these policies are unsuitable for their specific project, the project community members should discuss them with the broader ASF community.
 If it is found to be necessary, PMCs can propose alterations for their project to the board.

 Ultimately, Apache projects report to, and are responsible to, the Apache Software Foundation Board of Directors, which mandates these policies for the ASF as a whole.
 Various ASF corporate officers are responsible for setting specific ASF-wide policies, as well as for providing various services to all Apache projects (primarily Infra, Legal, Brand, Press, and Fundraising).

 Projects MUST provide a quarterly status report to the board.

 Project technical decisions MUST be made and communicated on public and archived places.

-Project discussions and interactions SHOULD be held in public in accessible, asynchronous and archived places unless there is a specific documented exception to hold discussions in private.
+Project discussions and interactions SHOULD be held in public, in accessible, asynchronous and archived places unless there is a specific documented exception that allows holding discussions on certain topics in private.